UK-Digital-Heart-Project/Mean-shape/README.md

 ## How to cite

-The UK Digital Heart Project was set up by Prof Stuart Cook and Dr Declan O'Regan at the MRC Clincal Sciences Centre, Imperial College London, UK.
+The UK Digital Heart Project was set up by Prof Stuart Cook and Dr Declan O'Regan at the MRC Clinical Sciences Centre, Imperial College London, UK.
 It is co-funded by the BHF, MRC and NIHR.
-Please acknowledge the project in any publicatons and cite either:
+Please acknowledge the project in any publications and cite either:

 Bai W, Shi W, de Marvao A, Dawes TJ, O'Regan DP, Cook SA, Rueckert D. A bi-ventricular cardiac atlas built from 1000+ high resolution MR images of healthy subjects and an analysis of shape and motion.
 Med Image Anal.
 2015;26:133-145. [doi:10.1016/j.media.2015.08.009](http://dx.doi.org/10.1016/j.media.2015.08.009)